maxvonhippel/NepalOSMHistory/README.md

 ```
 Using an ugly GeoJSON file significantly reduces file size.

+#Other Important Stuff To Know

 You can reach Max on Twitter [`@_m_vh`](https://twitter.com/_m_vh), or Kathmandu Living Labs [`@KTMLivingLabs`](https://twitter.com/KTMLivingLabs).
 We accept and welcome pull requests!
 But regardless, feel free to fork.  **MIT License with Attribution.**

 Head on over to the [Wiki](https://github.com/maxvonhippel/NepalOSMHistory/wiki) for more information!
 It's definitely a work in progress, but there should be more details there to illuminate anything not made immediately clear in the README.
 And if something is missing, let us know!

+We are working on documenting our server setup in the Wiki.
+We have a PostGIS GeoDjango database with full history data that responds to queries and outputs json, and we explain how to build and use it in the Wiki.